fontsource/fontsource/.changeset/grumpy-years-judge.md

 "upload": minor
 ---

-fix(api): use multipart for uploads
+feat(api): use multipart for uploads